cabtain/sds_arch/README.md

 - HDFS

-The streaming part of the project was done from iot-traffic-project [InfoQ](https://www.infoq.com/articles/traffic-data-monitoring-iot-kafka-and-spark-streaming)
+The streaming part of the project was been referenced from iot-traffic-project [InfoQ](https://www.infoq.com/articles/traffic-data-monitoring-iot-kafka-and-spark-streaming)

 ### git clone